lfloris/openshift-dev-training/Labs/Lab06-WebUI-application-deployments/creating-a-deploymentconfig-ex-1.md

 ![](../Getting-started/img/create-project.png)

-In the 'Create Project' dialogue box that appears, use the naming format `userXX-lab06-dc-ui`, replacing `userXX` with your user ID.
+In the 'Create Project' dialogue box that appears, use the naming format `lab06-dc-ui`.
 Completing the Display Name and Description fields are recommended, but optional.

 ![](img/create-project-dialog-ex-1.png)